0xh3xa/algorithms/README.md

 <p align="center"><img src="https://i.pinimg.com/originals/98/f8/73/98f873ccf1dc936a19f1ef9defd62cab.jpg" alt="graph_order_growth" width="400"/></p>

+* Binary heap representations

+    - Binary heap, Array representation of a heap-ordered complete binary tree.

-* Heap ordered binary tree
+    - Heap-ordered binary tree

-    - Keys in nodes
+        + Keys in nodes
-    - Parent's key no smaller than children's keys
+        + Parent's key no smaller than children's keys

-* Array representation:
+    - Array representation
+        + Indices start at 1
+        + Take nodes in level order
+        + No explicit links needed!

+* Binary heap properties

     - Parent of node at k is at `k/2`
     - Children of node at k are at `2k` and right `2k+1`

 * Best practice use immutable keys